Study finds adapted yoga feasible, beneficial for adults with traumatic brain injury

 Feb.
 17, 2016

-A research team, led by an IU School of Health and Rehabilitation faculty member at Indiana University-Purdue University Indianapolis, has determined that adapted yoga is both feasible and beneficial for adults with stroke or traumatic brain injury.
+A research team, led by an IU School of Health and Rehabilitation faculty member at IUPUI, has determined that adapted yoga is both feasible and beneficial for adults with stroke or traumatic brain injury.

 Subjects in a recently published study of adults with traumatic brain injury demonstrated improved balance, flexibility, strength, endurance and walking speed after participation in adapted yoga.